-It's already the end of the year, and when I look back on 2019, the traveller in me can't help but wish that I had explored more.
-If only I had taken the last minute trip to Mashobra to watch the snow fall, and covered more countries on my trip to Europe, I'd be over the moon!
+It's already the end of the year, and when I look back on 2020, the traveller in me can't help but wish that I had explored more.
+If only I had taken the last minute trip to Mashobra to watch the snow fall or extended my weekend getaway to Goa into a workation, I'd be over the moon!
 I did unlock a number of travel milestones, but in this world that's so big and beautiful, no amount of travelling is enough.
-So for 2020, to keep my travels more streamlined, I've shortlisted 20 unique experiences in India that I need to have next year and so should you!
+So for 2022, to keep my travels more streamlined, I've shortlisted 22 unique experiences in India that I need to have next year and so should you!

 1. Stay in an Igloo

 Where: Sethan Village, Himachal Pradesh

 Saying that Sethan village gets blanketed in snow during winter is nothing but a massive understatement.
 The village receives more than 7ft of snowfall which has led to the creation of an Igloo village where travellers can experience living in a real Igloo!
 Now there's no need to spend a fortune to visit Norway since you can get the igloo experience just an overnight bus ride away!